Ibrahim Galadari: Education

+Career

 Clinical career

 Galadari spent his internship and residency years in Cairo University Hospitals from 1979 to 1983.
-He then became a specialist dermatologist at Rashid Hospital (Dubai Health Authority).
+He then became a dermatologist at Rashid Hospital (Dubai Health Authority).
 He then moved to the United Arab Emirates University based in Al Ain as they were establishing their Faculty of Medicine and Health Sciences in 1986.
 He currently is a professor and consultant dermatologist practicing in United Arab Emirates University hospitals.

-Academic career

-Galadari joined the United Arab Emirates University as a teaching assistant in 1980.
-He was promoted in 1989 to an assistant professor in dermatology, then an associate professor in 1998 and a professor in 2007.
-Galadari is also the author of the Handbook of Dermatology and Venereology.

-Administrative career

-In 1990, he was appointed Assistant Dean of Student Affairs at the Faculty of Medicine and Health Sciences of United Arab Emirates University.

 Books

 Galadari published studies in refereed medical journals and is an editorial board member of SkinMed Journal.